rtxanson/tune_transcriptions/accompaniment/notes.md

 Anyway, since both of the above tunes are mixolydian, you may rely on `I` and flat `VII` a lot.
 Mixolydian tunes like these also allow for substitution of the flat `VII` with a minor `V`.
-The complication with tunes that alternate between sharp and natural VIIs in the melody is that a minor `V` may clash sometimes: so, just open it up.
+The complication with tunes that alternate between sharp and natural `VII`s in the melody is that a minor `V` may clash sometimes: so, just open it up.

 ### Gooseberry Bush